oxinabox/oxinabox.github.io/_posts/2020-04-19-Julia-Antipatterns.md

 Note: while type constraints are only for dispatch, that does not mean the can't be used for other things.
 And in fact can be used for other things successfully even.
-But it doesn't change that the purpose of type-constraints is for dispatch: after all I can use a hammer as a paper-weight, but a hammer is still hammering nails.
+But it doesn't change that the purpose of type-constraints is for dispatch: after all I can use a hammer as a paper-weight, but the purpose of a hammer is still hammering nails.

 ### Reasons people do this (and why they are wrong):